psyb0t/commander/README.md

 defer cancel()
 err := proc.Stop(stopCtx) // One source of truth for timeouts

-// With custom signals
-err := proc.Stop(stopCtx, commander.WithSignal(syscall.SIGINT))
+// Graceful stop with SIGTERM then SIGKILL err := proc.Stop(stopCtx)

 // No timeout?
 No problem - immediate force kill err := proc.Stop(context.Background()) // No deadline = force kill